dougpagani/bash-decorator-helpers/readme.md

 - safety guards for pre-conditions of dangerous or annoying invocations
 - opt/arg defaults (eg default to human readable, unless something else is specified)
 - self-notes on certain tricky behavior of certain args
+- be able to be "command-compliant", with things like time (built-in), xargs, which break on functions & aliases since they run in a dedicated process space
+    - wrapping with `@@wrap` will mean it will actually get injected post-modifications, instead of breaking on the alias in-situ, on the repl

 ## Examples: